stevengov/survey_tool/README.md

 We can add some `uniqueness` validations throughout the app
 - A `user` can only create a `survey` with a unique name.
 - A `user` can only respond to a `survey` once

-### Optimizations

-- Pagination: Briefly explain how you've implemented this.
-- Authentication: Briefly explain how you've implemented this.
-- Optimize query: Briefly explain how you've implemented this.
-- Timezone: Briefly explain how you've implemented this.